AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * [Creating Cluster-Based Enemy Data Generation Singleplayer Model](HighValueProjectTutorials/CreatingClusterBasedEnemyDataGenerationForSingleplayerModel.md)

-  * Uses defeated enemies' data to generate the center of enemies' data that is personal to a single player.
+  * Uses a single player's defeated enemies' data to generate the center of enemies' data, creating difficulty personal to that player.

   * No need to add new content; the model can use existing content to optimize your games.